galaxytreesoftware/quantum-launcher-client/README.md

 ## Current Features
 **Automated ROM scanner**

-Features an automated ROM scanner that is fast, even when detecting more difficult game formats, such as Playstation 3 and Wii U.
+Features an automated ROM scanner that is fast, even when games are within zip files, or detecting more difficult game formats, such as Playstation 3 and Wii U.

 <img src="https://github.com/galaxytreesoftware/quantum-launcher-client/assets/124552176/f4698755-c4e7-4e23-9df2-02a55f1599e2" width="800" />

 **Emulator Scanner**

 Quickly search your entire PC for installed emulators, and import them in one click.
 Launch parameters are automatically configured and can be changed before launch.
 No manual setup needed.
 If emulators aren't pre-installed, you can also download them through the application.

 <img src="https://github.com/galaxytreesoftware/quantum-launcher-client/assets/124552176/05356dfe-1762-4973-bcc2-48ae6e1649c2" width="800" />

 **Manage Multiple Emulators**